paigeruten/pencil-tracer/README.md

 `instrumentJs` and `instrumentCoffee` take the following options:

 * `traceFunc`: the function that will be called for each event (default: `'pencilTrace'`).
-* `ast` (CoffeeScript only): if true, returns the instrumented AST instead of the compiled JS.
+* `ast`: if true, returns the instrumented AST instead of the compiled JS.
 * `bare` (CoffeeScript only): if true, tells coffeescript not to wrap the output in a top-level function.
+* `includeArgsStrings`: if true, each tracked function call will include a string containing the arguments passed to the function

 `pencil-tracer.js` is a browserified (UMD) version of the library.